-Yorc interacts with Slurm to allocate nodes on its cluster but also to run jobs.
+Yorc interacts with Slurm to allocate nodes on its cluster but also to run Slurm jobs.

-Slurm jobs have been modeled in Tosca and this allows Yorc to execute them, either as regular jobs or as Singularity jobs.
+Jobs have been modeled in Tosca and this allows Yorc to execute them, either as simple jobs or as Singularity jobs.

-Singularity is a container system similar to Docker but designed to integrate well HPC environments.
-Singularity allows users execute a command inside a Singularity or a Docker container, as a job submission.
+Singularity is a container system similar to Docker but designed to integrate well HPC environments. and let users execute a command inside a Singularity or Docker container as a job submission.
 See Working with jobs for more information.